byui-cse/itm300-course/source/module-04/project-lab.md

 };
 ```

-Deploy the Lambda function by clicking the Deploy button
+Deploy the Lambda function by clicking the <span class="amz-white-button">Deploy</span> button

 !!! key "Don't forget to Deploy"

-    If you make any changes to your function, you must click Deploy to deploy the new changes.
+    If you make any changes to your function, you must click <span class="amz-white-button">Deploy</span> to deploy the new changes.

+Click the dropdown arrow <span class="material-symbols-outlined">
+arrow_drop_down
-Click the dropdown arrow next to the blue Test button and choose Configure test event.
+</span>next to the blue Test button and choose Configure test event.

-Give the Test a name and then click Invoke.
+Give the Test a name and then click <span class="amz-white-button">Invoke</span>.
 You should receive a response similar to this:

 ```
 {